 Visit the town of Moshi.
 It's known as a gateway to Kilimanjaro National Park, home to Africa's highest mountain.
 Moshi is a laid-back, colorful, and vibrant town and a great place to immerse yourself in the local culture.
 You can learn about how Tanzanians set up small businesses to generate income and, if you wish, you have the opportunity to buy souvenirs and support some of the local initiatives.

-Hike to Kwamambori Waterfalls
+Hike to Materuni Waterfalls

 Traditional cooking class in Kidia village